 Conclusion

-Like many of the other largest financial institutions, a deep analysis into the performance of Invesco has yielded a not so surprising result: active management is likely to fail many investors.
+Like many of the other largest financial institutions, a deep analysis into the performance of Invesco has yielded a not so surprising result: active management is has historically struggled to outperform their benchmarks on a consistent basis, particularly after fees and expenses.
 We believe this is due to market efficiency, costs and increased competition in the financial services sector.

 As we always like to remind investors, a more reliable investment strategy for capturing the returns of global markets is to buy, hold and rebalance a globally diversified portfolio of index funds.